 In order to make a pain and suffering claim, you will need to send the insurance company a demand letter, which is a summary of your claim and damages.
 In your demand letter, you should discuss your pain and suffering damages, supported by relevant documents and evidence.

 To prove pain and suffering, you must have evidence supporting your claim.
-You should obtain medical records and police report yourself.
+You should obtain medical records and any police reports yourself.
 If you let the insurance company obtain those documents for you, you are letting them control which documents to consider.
 The following documents, if available, should be attached to your demand letter:

-- Medical records and receipts
+- Medical records, bills, and receipts

 - Doctor's note